scattering/sasnets/docs/overview.rst

 ----------------
 This project benefited from the NSF-funded DANSE Project, DMR-0520547, SANS Subproject from the University of Tennessee Knoxville.

-This project benefited from funding and material support from the NIST Center for Neutron Research and the NSF-funded CHRNS.
+This project benefited from funding and material support from the NIST Centre for Neutron Research and the NSF-funded CHRNS.

 SASView and SASModels were developed by an international team as part of the NSF-funded DANSE project.
 Their work can be found at https://github.com/sasview.
 The custom fork of SASModels used in this program can be found at https://github.com/chrwang/sasmodels.